 Sourdough starter recipes are perfect for anyone interested in baking their own bread on the homestead.
 This tutorial shows you how to get started making your own.
+Not all of us are lucky enough to have the best sourdough starter passed down to us from our grandmas.
+If you’re feeling a bit adventurous you can actually make (or grow) your own sourdough starter with this recipe!

 Beginner’s Sourdough Starter Recipe